Pachira is a graphic indoor plant with a modern style.

 Smart tip about pachira

-In winter, the plant fares well at the temperature of an unheated lean-in in winter, provided it doesn’t drop below 40°F (5°C).
+In winter, the plant fares well in an unheated lean-in, provided it doesn’t drop below 40°F (5°C).